mfreed7/interestfor/README.md

 polyfill (optionally minified) or the native feature.
 You can run tests directly from this repo, [here](https://mfreed7.github.io/interestfor/test/test.html).

-## Things that don't (yet?) work

-These things are currently not handled correctly by this polyfill:

-- There is no touchscreen support, as mentioned above.

 ## Improvements / Bugs